cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 ```
 set a 10
 print "The value is: {0}\n"
-op mul __tmp0 a 20
+op mul :format.0:value a 20
-format __tmp0
+format :format.0:value
+printflush message1
 ```

 Considerations:

-* The Print Merging optimization under Mindustry Logic 8 language target knows and properly handles the `format` instruction.
-When replaced by a custom instruction, the Print Merger won't be aware of it and might produce incorrect code.
-It would be necessary to turn off Print Merging optimization, if the `format` instruction was introduced in this way.
+* By using the `mlogText()` function, we're making sure the Print Merging optimization handles the instruction correctly.
 * The processor emulator doesn't recognize custom instructions and won't handle them.
 The output produced by running the above code using the processor emulator would therefore be incorrect.

 ## The `draw print` instruction

 Mindustry 8 Logic adds new variants of the `draw` instruction, `print` being one of them.
 Under the Mindustry Logic 8 language target, this instruction is mapped to the `drawPrint()` function.
-Unfortunately, this instruction takes an additional keyword argument - alignment, which needs special treatment when defining a custom instruction.
-Each possible value of alignment needs to be handled separately.
+We can create it explicitly through this:

 ```
 #set target = 7;
-inline void drawPrintCenter(x, y)
+inline void drawPrint(x, y, alignment)
-    mlog("draw", "print", in x, in y, "center", 0, 0, 0);
+    mlogText("draw", "print", in x, in y, alignment, 0, 0, 0);
 end;

-inline void drawPrintBottomLeft(x, y)
-    mlog("draw", "print", in x, in y, "bottomLeft", 0, 0, 0);
-end;

-drawPrintCenter(0, 10);
-drawPrintBottomLeft(0, 20);
+drawPrint(0, 10, :center);
+drawPrint(0, 20, :bottomLeft);
 ```

 Result: